-WCPL establishes policies and procedures, including internal control to address all identified risks.
-These are included in the Employee Handbook, and it is made available online and in hard copy.
+WCPL establishes policies and procedures, including internal control, to address all identified risks.
+These are included in the Employee Handbook, and the Employee Handbook is made available online and in hard copy.
 A staff committee and the library board review and update the Employee Handbook annually.
 Changes are communicated verbally and in writing, and employees are required to acknowledge in writing that they are informed and understand any changes made.

-WCPL communicates with its employees through monthly staff and department head meetings and through use of email and Intranet postings.
+WCPL communicates with its employees through monthly department head meetings, staff information emails and Intranet postings.
 Internal communication allows supervisors to convey responsibilities and issues to their staff.
 Effective communication encourages employee involvement.